NeoGeographyToolkit/MultiView/README.md

-This software provides a collection of tools for calibration of a rig of *N* image and/or depth+image cameras, fusion of point clouds into a mesh, and seamless texturing of those meshes with the input images.
+This software provides a collection of tools for calibration of a rig of *N* image and/or depth+image cameras, fusion of point clouds into a mesh, and seamless texturing of meshes with the input images and optimized cameras.

 The software was originally developed as part of the [NASA ISAAC](https://github.com/nasa/isaac#readme) project, which uses a